 Reach out even when it’s hard

 Even if you don’t have a great relationship with your mom, it’s still worthwhile to reach out.
-“Love stimulates love,” Gary says.
+“Love stimulates love,” Chapman says.
 “Think about something you do appreciate and thank your mom for that.
 If you can’t think of anything else, thank her for giving your birth.”

-Gary believes that it’s important to take the opportunity to thank your mom now when you can.
+Chapman believes that it’s important to take the opportunity to thank your mom now when you can.
 “The day is going to come when you may regret if you haven’t thanked her,” he says.

 Above all, make the most of this holiday that’s been around since President Woodrow Wilson proclaimed the first Mother’s Day on May 9, 1914.
-“It’s not just tradition; it’s a good tradition,” Gary says.
+“It’s not just tradition; it’s a good tradition,” Chapman says.
 “Take advantage of days like Mother’s Day and make the most of them.”

 No matter what your relationship with your mom looks like, it’s good to express your appreciation for your mom or another mother figure on Mother’s Day because it’s important to reach out to those who have impacted us deeply.
-“Every mom (and every individual in general) needs to feel loved,” Gary says.
+“Every mom (and every individual in general) needs to feel loved,” Chapman says.